nikitas89/hotel-booking/README.md

 # Hotel Booking API on Rails 5, Postgresql

+## Features
+CMS for admin for CRUD of rooms
+API
+1. List rooms availability for all, day and range
+2. Book rooms for multiple quantity and days
+3. Cancel/Edit bookings

 ## How to use - locally
 1. rails db:setup
 2. rails db:seed (adds admin, user, and availabilities data)